marcin-mazurek/today-i-learned/sass/default-flag.md

-# Default variables in SASS
+# Variables with !default flag in SASS
 The following syntax:
 ```
 $example: 'value' !default;